ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-gb.md

 > [!primary]
 >
 > On these server ranges, there are 4 network cards.
-The first two for the public, the last two for the private.
+The first two for the public, the last two for the private network.
 To get all the bandwidth, aggregates must be created.
 >

 ### Failover IP in routed mode on public network interfaces

-#### Target Configuration Schema
+#### Target configuration schema

 ![route diagram](images/schema_route2022.png){.thumbnail}